 Community volunteers are the backbone of the program.
 They pack and deliver the meals.
-Their friendly visits furnish daily outside contact.
+Our deliverers provide more than just a meal; they serve as a friend to our clients.
 Meals are prepared and delivered from two sponsoring churches: Trinity Baptist and Second Presbyterian.

 Service consists of three meals a day, a hot meal and a bag of cold foods, delivered Monday through Friday (including holidays) between the hours of 11 am and 1 pm.